oracle/terraform-provider-oci/docs/solutions/hypervisors/kvm/kvm-baremetal/README.md

 - Attach [a secondary VNIC](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Tasks/managingVNICs.htm) to the Bare Metal instance, configured as a vlan-tagged interface.

--	Installation of the KVM hypervisor provided by the Linux Kernel provided as a [Terraform module](https://www.terraform.io/docs/modules/usage.html) (reusable artifact).
+-	Installation of the KVM hypervisor provided by the Linux Kernel is provided as a [Terraform module](https://www.terraform.io/docs/modules/usage.html) (reusable artifact).
 This process requires instance restart due to the kernel changes.

 -	Download of the image file.